Language

 Enter the First Number

 Type the first octal number using only the digits 0-7.
-Input validation blocks invalid digits like 8 or 9.
-The 0o prefix is added for you.
+Live validation blocks invalid digits like 8 or 9, and the 0o prefix is added for you.

 2